Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 though you will need to add an entry to your local machine's firewall software (if applicable) for other machines to access it.

-Currently, the CLI will always export the PBS service's API port in one of these two ways.
+Currently, the program will always export the PBS service's API port in one of these two ways.
 If you don't want to expose it at all, so it can only be accessed by other Docker containers running within Docker's internal network, you will need to manually remove the `ports` entry from the Docker compose file after it's been created:

 ```
     ports: []